 The most common concrete problems include:

-If the concrete around your home is unlevel, cracked, pitting and flaking, Thrasher Foundation Repair will address the underlying problem and extend the life of your concrete for years to come.
+If the concrete around your home is unlevel, cracked, pitting and flaking, Thrasher Foundation Repair, who are trusted experts in concrete repair in Omaha, Nebraska as well as Iowa, Missouri and Colorado, will address the underlying problem and extend the life of your concrete for years to come.

 Pro Concrete Repair Solutions

 If you have cracked concrete, moisture will seep beneath the slab through gaps and openings.
 The water underneath the slab will wash away the underlying soil, causing the concrete to sink into the void and crack even further, ultimately leading to more problems.

 Our concrete repair system will extend the life of your slabs for years to come.
 Not only do our concrete leveling and repair systems fix damaged slabs, but they also address any underlying issues that caused problems in the first place.

 - PolyLevel® concrete leveling: PolyLevel® is an expanding polyurethane foam concrete leveling system that quickly and effectively lifts and stabilizes sinking slabs.

 - NexusPro® cracked concrete repair: We then provide concrete crack repair services, filling and sealing damaged areas and control joints using a silicone joint sealant, NexusPro®.